Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/navs-tabs.md

 The base `.nav` component does not include any `.active` state.
 The following examples include the class, mainly to demonstrate that this particular class does not trigger any special styling.

 To convey the active state to assistive technologies, use the `aria-current` attribute — using the `page` value for current page, or `true` for the current item in a set.
 {{< /callout >}}

 {{< design-callout-alert >}}
 This component variant should not be used because it does not respect the Orange Design System specifications.

-Instead, please consider using our Boosted [Tabs light]({{< docsref "/components/navs-tabs#tabs-light" >}}) variant.
-You can also refer to [Navigation](https://system.design.orange.com/0c1af118d/p/44331c-navigation/b/9105e6) guidelines on the Orange Design System website.
+Instead, please consider using our Boosted tabs [Underline]({{< docsref "/components/navs-tabs#underline" >}}) variant.
+You can also refer to [Tabs](https://system.design.orange.com/0c1af118d/p/8630dc-tabs/b/4547ed) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}